Carleslc/AudioToText/README.md

    [_\* See supported languages by DeepL_](https://support.deepl.com/hc/en-us/articles/360019925219-Languages-included-in-DeepL-Pro)

-3. Save transcriptions and captions in TXT, VTT, SRT, TSV and JSON
+3. Save transcriptions and captions in TXT, VTT, SRT, TSV and JSON.

 There are several examples in the [**examples**](https://github.com/Carleslc/AudioToText/tree/master/examples) folder.